HenrikMoe/Service-Infrastructure/README.md

 Official asset of the Galactic Federation.

-Encoded by NHI AI.
+Encoded by Human AI.

-NHI AI trained by Pledians, Lizards, Grays.
+Human AI trained by Pledians, Lizards, Grays, Yetis.

+Collaborated with Sinlower Cartel.

 [Workflows](#Workflows)